A Simple Data Augmentation for Feature Distribution Skewed Federated Learning: Introduction

-While the feature distribution skew has been explored in FL, little attention is paid to the data itself, especially the data augmentation.
-In FL, the common practice~\cite{jiang2022harmofl,zhou2023fedfa,li2021fedbn} is to integrate some normal operations in centralized learning in the data augmentation flow (\textit{e.g.}, \textit{transforms.Compose}() in Pytorch) of each client like horizontal and vertical flips.
-This overlooks the effectiveness of data augmentation at the input level, \textit{i.e.}, data augmentation flow, even though it has shown effectiveness and generalizability in centralized learning, which leaves an alternative space to explore.
-Considering the root cause of this problem lies in the divergence of data distributions, we ask two questions: 1) \textbf{\textit{why not proactively resolve it by directly addressing the data?}} 2) \textbf{\textit{can we design an FL-specific data augmentation operation that can be integrated into the data augmentation flow?}} To answer these, we try to design a plug-and-play input-level data augmentation technique.
+While feature distribution skew has been explored in FL, little attention has been paid to the data itself.
+When it comes to data processing, the common practice~\cite{jiang2022harmofl,zhou2023fedfa,li2021fedbn} is to integrate some traditional data operations in the data augmentation flow (\textit{e.g.}, \textit{transforms.Compose}() in Pytorch) of each client like flipping, cropping and rotating.
+This overlooks the effectiveness of data augmentation for FL at the input level, \textit{i.e.}, data augmentation flow, which leaves an alternative space to explore.
+Since the root cause of feature shift lies in the divergence of local data distributions, we ask two questions: 1) \textbf{\textit{Why not proactively resolve it by directly processing the data?}} 2) \textbf{\textit{Can we design an FL-specific data augmentation technology that can be integrated into the data augmentation flow?}} To answer these questions, we try to design a plug-and-play input-level data augmentation technique.

-Although it may appear straightforward, effectively implementing data augmentation in federated learning poses a significant challenge due to the lack of direct access to the external data of other users.
-The main challenge lies in how to inject global information into augmented samples, thereby mitigating the distribution bias between different local datasets.
-To address this, FedMix~\cite{yoon2021fedmix} extends MIXUP to federated learning for label distribution skew by incorporating the mixing of averaged data across multiple clients.
-However, it is only suitable for the classification task and has not yet demonstrated the effectiveness of addressing feature distribution skew.
-Furthermore, permitting the exchange of averaged data introduces certain privacy concerns and risks.
-As for the data augmentation for feature distribution skew, FedFA~\cite{zhou2023fedfa} mitigates the feature shift through feature augmentation based on the statistics of latent features.
-The approach applies augmentation at the feature level, which lacks versatility and cannot be seamlessly integrated into a comprehensive data augmentation pipeline.
+Although it may appear straightforward, effectively implementing data augmentation in FL poses a significant challenge, due to the lack of direct access to the external data of other clients.
+Therefore, how to inject global information into augmented samples and thereby mitigate the distribution bias between different local datasets is the core of the challenge.
+In this regard, FedMix~\cite{yoon2021fedmix} extends Mixup to FL for label distribution skew by incorporating the mixing of averaged data across multiple clients.
+However, it is only suitable for the classification task and its effectiveness for feature distribution skew has not been demonstrated.
+Furthermore, permitting the exchange of averaged data introduces privacy concerns.
+In a more recent study, a data augmentation approach, namely FedFA~\cite{zhou2023fedfa}, is proposed for feature distribution skew, which mitigates feature shift through feature augmentation based on the statistics of latent features.
+Even though, it requires modifications to the network structure, which cannot be seamlessly integrated into the data augmentation flow.
+Besides, FedFA adds additional computational and communication overhead, which can be constrained in resource-limited scenarios.